thedrbits/drbitsblog/about.md

 \\
 \\
 \\
 In 2014 Daniel founded Bitcoin Developers Los Angeles to focus on building a developer community around blockchain technology.
-He has consulted for fortune 500 companies around blockchain and filed many patents on the topic as well.
+He has consulted for Fortune 500 companies around blockchain and filed many patents on the topic as well.
 \\
 \\
 \\